contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 $ cd ..
 ```

 Make note of final outcome of this process.
-This lists the URL for docker swarm as well as for UI.
+This lists the URL for Docker Swarm as well as the UI.

 ```
 Installation is complete